 The University takes all allegations of retaliation seriously.
-Any allegation of retaliation should be reported immediately to the Human Resources, Student Services or Title IX Coordinator or Deputy Title IX Coordinator, where the appropriate measures will be taken.
-Allegations of retaliation will be handled through Student Conduct Code or the Associate Handbook.
+Any allegation of retaliation should be reported immediately to Human Resources, Student Services or Title IX Coordinator, where the appropriate measures will be taken.

 Notice of Victim's Rights

 West Coast University does not discriminate on the basis of sex in its educational programs.
 Sexual harassment and sexual violence are types of sex discrimination.
 Other acts can also be forms of sex-based discrimination and are also prohibited whether sexually based or not and include sexual assault, dating violence, domestic violence, and stalking.
 As a result, the University issues this statement of policy to inform the community of this comprehensive plan addressing sexual misconduct, educational programs, and procedures that address sexual assault, domestic violence, dating violence, and stalking, whether the incident occurs on or off campus and when it is reported to a university official.
 In this context, WCU prohibits the offenses of domestic violence, dating violence, sexual assault and stalking and reaffirms its commitment to maintain a campus environment emphasizing the dignity and worth of all members of the university community.